If you have any questions about your child's special educational needs, please contact Miss Selway directly at firstname.lastname@example.org

 Advice from external support services, if relevant

-Parents will be invited into school to formally review targets three times a year.
+Parents may be invited into school to formally review targets three times a year.

 All teachers and support staff who work with the pupil will be made aware of their needs, the outcomes sought, the support provided, and any teaching strategies or approaches that are required.